 Skip to Content

-• as grounds for your application, you have not presented such persecution or violations of human rights that would entitle you to international protection;
+• you have not presented such persecution or violations of human rights as grounds for your application that would entitle you to receive international protection

-• your statements concerning your need for protection are clearly implausible;
+• you have presented claims concerning your need of protection that are clearly implausible

 What is a safe country of origin?

 A safe country of origin is a state where there is no risk of persecution or serious violations of human rights.
-The other EU Member States are usually safe countries.
+The other Member States of the European Union are usually considered safe countries

-When assessing safety, special attention is paid to the following questions:
+When assessing safety, the Finnish Immigration Service pays special attention to the following questions:

 • Does the state have a stable and democratic social system?